-When you live near the beach, you might crave a different kind of escape.
+When you live near the beach, you might crave a different kind of escape, a little road trip with the kids.
 If hiking in fresh mountain air, splashing in cool mountain streams & exploring waterfalls sounds kinda like heaven, then North Carolina might be calling for you.
 There are many areas of the North Carolina mountains to visit and you really can’t go wrong.
 We personally love the Asheville/Brevard area, known as land of waterfalls & nestled in the Blue Ridge Mountains.

 Downtown Asheville has the perfect mix of quirky coffee shops, yummy restaurants, breweries, galleries and bookstores.